 The Etiquette of Sending Flowers to Your Crush

 There is nothing wrong with sending flowers to someone toward whom you have romantic feelings.
 However, unless you are fairly sure that your crush reciprocates these feelings, sending flowers can create an awkward situation.
-What if you send the flowers anonymously and your crush can’t figure out who sent them?
-What if you put your crush in a position where they feel they can’t respond to your gesture without hurting your feelings?
-These scenarios are just a few examples of what can happen if you send flowers without considering the ramifications.
+Keep these three tips in mind to ensure you follow the etiquette of sending flowers to a crush.

 As for sending anonymous flowers to your crush, it can be a playful, romantic thing to do if the recipient will know immediately who sent them.
 If you have a crush on a girl who you have only talked to once or twice, anonymously sending her flowers might only succeed in making her worry that she has a stalker or unwanted admirer.

-The Do’s and Don’t of Sending Flowers to Your Crush
+The Do’s and Don’ts of Sending Flowers to Your Crush

-If you’re debating sending flowers to the girl you like, this list of do’s and don’t will help you make a decision:
+If you’re debating sending flowers to the girl you like, this list of do’s and don’ts will help you make a decision.

-- Do: Send flowers to your crush if you know they have a crush on you, too.
+- You know they have a crush on you too.
 This is the safest way to know your act of kindness and affection will have your desired impact.

-- Do: Send flowers to your crush if you’re just beginning to date them.
-If you’re a sweet and thoughtful person by nature, it’s normal to want to send her flowers already.
-Doing so early on in the relationship will help her get to know the real you faster.
+- You’ve started talking about making things official.
+If you consider yourself a sweet and thoughtful person by nature, it’s normal to want to send them flowers already.
+Doing so early on in the relationship will help them get to know the real you faster.

-- Do: Send flowers if you have a feeling your crush might feel the same way about you.
+- You have a feeling your crush might feel the same way about you.
 Include a card that acknowledges the fact that you’re unsure, but that you wanted to express your feeling regardless.
 Most girls will not object to receiving a beautiful bouquet of flowers — especially from someone they know and maybe even like!

-- Don’t: Send flowers to someone who you know doesn’t like you.
+- You know they don’t like you.
 This will make them feel uncomfortable.
-It doesn’t mean this person will never feel the same way about you, but you don’t want to rush things and scare her away.
+It doesn’t mean this person will never feel the same way about you, but you don’t want to rush things and scare them away.

-- Don’t: Send flowers to your crush if she has a boyfriend.
+- They already have a partner.
 Sometimes, our feelings can be so strong that we forget to use our judgment.
-If you send flower to a girl in a committed relationship, it won’t send the right signals about who you are as a person.
+If you send flowers to a girl in a committed relationship, it won’t send the right signals about who you are as a person.

-- Don’t: Send flowers to a girl too much.
-If you send them once and you haven’t heard anything back from her, it’s important to respect her time and await a response.
+- You didn’t get a response after sending a previous bouquet.
+If you send flowers once and you haven’t heard anything back from her, it’s important to respect her time and await a response.
 If you send a follow-up bouquet, you might come off as desperate.
 Remember, all things take time.
 Good things come to those who wait.

 Best Bouquets to Send to Your Crush